Delaware Valley Classical School: Science Olympiad

 The middle school Science Olympiad team took 2nd place overall for the 2018 state competition, with 1st place finishes in two events and 2nd place in another four.
 Both the middle school and high school teams earned 5th place overall in the 2019 competition, and the high school team returned in 2020 to earn 6th place (the middle school competition was canceled due to the COVID-19 pandemic).
 In 2022, the middle school Science Olympiad team once again took 2nd place overall in the state, with 1st place finishes in four events and top 5 in eight others.
 The high school team earned 1st place in one event and top 5 in four others.
 In 2023, the middle school team earned DVCS its first state championship, with 1st place finishes in four events and top 5 in eleven others.
 The team went on to represent Delaware at the national tournament at Wichita State University.
 The high school team placed in the top 5 in six of the twenty-four events.
 The middle school team repeated as state champions in 2024, with 1st place finishes in six of the twenty-five events and top 5 in eleven others.
 They went on to the 2024 national tournament at Michigan State University on May 24–25, 2024.
 The high school team took 6th place in the state with top 5 finishes in eleven events.
+In 2025, the middle school team finished in 2nd place with four 1st place events, and the high school team finished in 5th place with four 1st place events.
+In 2026, the middle school team finished in 3rd place with two 1st place events and another eleven events in the top 5, and the high school team finished in 4th place with two 1st place events and another ten events in the top 5.

+National Mythology Exam

+As a core component of its humanities curriculum, DVCS students participate in the Pegasus Mythology Exam (grades four through eight), and the Medusa Mythology Exam (grades nine through twelve), both sponsored by Excellence Through Classics.
+For the 2020–2021 academic year, fourteen DVCS students earned perfect scores.
+For the 2024-2025 academic year, 69 students were recognized for outstanding scores, including three perfect scores on level 1, nine perfect scores on level 2, and one perfect score on level 3 of the Pegasus exam.

 Miscellaneous achievements

-Students in grades three through eight participate in the National Mythology Exam sponsored by Excellence Through Classics.
-For the 2020-2021 academic year, fourteen DVCS students earned perfect scores and in 2024 more than fifty students were recognized for outstanding scores, including one perfect score on level 1 and four perfect scores on level 2.
-Students also earned perfect score and/or highest honors on the National Greek Exam and National Latin Exam.
 In 2017, Tall Oaks student Nick Yu earned a perfect score and a 3rd place finish in the Delaware Secondary School Mathematics League Invitational Meet.
 In 2021, sixth-grader Sophia Dorno placed 3rd in the Delaware State Spelling Bee.
+In 2026, fifth-grader Nathan Liang placed 2nd in the Delaware Regional Spelling Bee.